aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 - Get a clear audit trail of all domain events for free

 ### What I'm Dealing With

 - RabbitMQ is now critical infrastructure (needs monitoring and backups)
 - Eventual consistency - users see notifications 1-3 seconds after the status change (acceptable though)
-- Debugging requires tracing events across services (using correlation IDs to help with this)
+- Debugging requires tracing events across services (using logging to help with this)
 - More complex deployment (need to ensure RabbitMQ is running)

 ### How I'm Managing It

 - Using Docker Compose to run RabbitMQ alongside other services (keeps it manageable for POC)
-- Adding correlation IDs to trace events through the system
+- Adding logging to trace events through the system
 - Documenting the message schemas clearly
 - Setting an SLA: notifications should arrive within 5 seconds under normal conditions